veganaize/closure-compiler/A-word-about-the-type-Object.md

 ## Overview
 `@type {Object}` may seem like the right type for a lot of JavaScript patterns, but in the Closure Compiler type system, Object is a very loose type.
 There are usually better alternatives.

+NOTE: this article pre-dates "strictCheckTypes".
+With "strictCheckTypes" enabled the compile will warn about referencing properties that only available on subclasses and the Object type is no longer loose.

 ## Namespaces

 Namespaces are best typed as `@const` without a type annotation: